skillsit-hu/ws2024-s17-kr-training-module-f/README.md

 ### Export/Import Functionality

-- Export current room assignments to a CSV file in the format: `bookingId,roomId` when the officer clicks the Export button.
-The filename should be `hhh-bookings.csv`.
+- Export current room assignments to a CSV file in the format: `bookingId,roomId` when the user clicks the Export button.
+The suggested filename should be `hhh-bookings.csv`.
 - Import room assignments from a CSV file with the same format, overwriting current assignments.
+Ensure that no two reservations overlap for the same room on the same day, except when one reservation's check-out date coincides with another's check-in date.
+If such an error is detected in the imported data, display an error message and retain the existing assignments.

 ### Fullscreen Mode